thibault-cne/advent-of-code/README.md

-# advent-of-code-r22
+# advent-of-code
+Advent of code repo

-Advent of code 2022 in rust.
+TODO : refactor day 3, 4, 5 of 2022 in rust lib.